Prajwal-kp-18/ir-analysis/README.md

 ## 11. Troubleshooting tips

 - Missing Ghidra?
 Verify the install path and that `ghidraRun` is executable.
 - Python import errors?
-Reactivate venv and reinstall angr.
+Reactivate itialized and BAP is installed: `opam install bap && eval $(opam env)`.venv and reinstall angr.
 - BAP not found?
-Ensure opam is initialized and BAP is installed: `opam install bap && eval $(opam env)`.
+Ensure opam is in
 - LLVM not found?
 Install LLVM toolchain: `sudo apt install llvm` or download from <https://releases.llvm.org/>.
 - Parsing failures?
 Confirm GNU time output is English and scripts still redirect stdout/stderr to the expected temp files.